 Significant inter-annual variations in deposition can occur due to the natural variability in annual precipitation (which influences wet deposition) as well as the general circulation of air which can increase or decrease the amount of polluted air imported from the European continent.
 The CBED deposition data used to calculate critical load exceedances is therefore averaged over a three-year period; this has been demonstrated to be a suitable time period to smooth out inter-annual variations in deposition.
-Figure 1.1 shows the CBED data for 2014-16 with the N and acid deposition mapped using the same class intervals and units; additionally for the N maps the legend also shows the values in kg N per hectare per year.
+Figure 1.1 shows the CBED data for 2016-18.